John Simms (clergyman)

+Biography

 Born in Newtownards, Simms studied at the Belfast Academy, the Coleraine Academical Institution, Queen's University, Belfast, the University of Edinburgh and Leipzig University.
 In 1882, he was ordained as a Presbyterian Church in Ireland clergyman, and became a British Army chaplain in 1887.
 He was elected for the Ulster Unionist Party at the July 1922 North Down by-election, and when the seat was abolished later in the year, won a seat in Down, serving until the 1931 UK general election.
 From 1914 to 1920, he was Principal Chaplain to the Forces, and held rank relative to major-general.
 He subsequently became Honorary Chaplain to George V of the United Kingdom.